nguyenanhhuy248/n-tile_puzzle/README.md

 The above state, for example, is represented as: [1,1, [[2,1,6],[4,0,8],[7,5,3]] ]

-Where the first 2 numbers are the position of the blank tile.
+Where the first 2 numbers represent the position of the blank tile.